EvilFreelancer/toxicator-ru/README.full.md

 # Toxicator RU - Model Training with TorchTune (full guide)

 This project provides detailed instructions for setting up, training, and utilizing a model designed to transform neutral sentences on Russian language into their "toxic" counterparts.

-We utilize the TorchTune framework along with the LLaMA 2 7B model, and a custom dataset converted from the [RUSSE detox 2022 competition](https://github.com/s-nlp/russe_detox_2022) to the HuggingFace platform.
+It utilize the [TorchTune](https://github.com/pytorch/torchtune) tool along with the [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) model, and a custom dataset converted from the [RUSSE detox 2022 competition](https://github.com/s-nlp/russe_detox_2022) to the HuggingFace platform.

 ## Prerequisites